telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/ribbon-group.md

 When a __RibbonGroup__ is in __Collapsed__ state only __Header__ and __Icon__ (image) are shown.
 To set the image source for the collapsed icon you need to set the __RadRibbonGroup__'s __Icon__ property.

->The collapsed icon is displayed inside an __Image__ element with Width/Height set to __16__ and __Stretch__ set to __None__.
+>The collapsed state icon is displayed inside an __Image__ element with Width/Height set to __16__ and __Stretch__ set to __None__.
 If your image is not displayed as intended, resize it to 16x16 or edit the ControlTemplate of the RadRibbonDropDownButton inside the RadRibbonGroup, which hosts the Image.

 ## Events